zhen2789/build-a-mini-llm-inference-server/README.md

 # Mini LLM Inference Server

 A complete LLM inference stack from scratch, including sampling, tokenization, a tiny transformer with KV caching, a paged attention allocator, continuous batching with scheduling, a streaming serving API, and a throughput/latency benchmark harness.
-This mirrors the architecture of modern serving systems like vLLM at a digestible scale.

 ## Overview